 If you have an emergency after hours or on weekends, please dial 911 or contact Campus Safety at 740-427-5555.
 View a list of local health care options after hours.

 Our office offers initial diagnosis and treatment for a broad spectrum of acute illnesses and injuries as well as management of chronic conditions.
 There may be some conditions that require specialty consultation and care that is beyond our ability.
-In those instances, the Health Center will refer a patient to a local health care provider or make arrangements that are mutually agreed upon between the student and our staff.
+In those instances, the Health Services staff will refer a patient to a local health care provider or make arrangements that are mutually agreed upon between the student and our staff.
 Students are responsible for the transportation to and from these appointments.

 • Coughs/colds/sore throat/stomach issues